 The island, which is located in the far south of the Caribbean and close to South America, is usually spared the threat of the Atlantic hurricane season that takes place from June through November.
-Still, if traveling during this time, you should monitor weather conditions in the region.
+Still, if travelling during this time, you should monitor weather conditions in the region.

 Mid-December to April is the peak time.
 Then, the weather is at is at its best, typically hot and sunny, relatively dry, with low humidity and pleasantly cool nights.
 Perfection.

 Although Dutch is the official language on the island, Papiamentu is used most by the locals.
 Even though most, if not all locals speak multiple languages like Papiamentu, English, Dutch, and Spanish.

 Many people enjoy it when others try to speak their language, they like people to make at least an effort.
 So here are some words that could be useful for you: